-Obviously, it's important to back up your phone.
+It's crucial to back up your phone.
 That's not much of a brainer thing to do as long as you don't forget.

-You're most likely going to be very frustrated with the amount of data you just lost, especially if it's something important for work or a passphrase that you never made copies for.
+You're most likely going to be frustrated with the amount of data you just lost, especially if it's something important for work or a passphrase you never made copies of.

-I know I sound a bit cautious but in case if something goes wrong with the backup process such as the possibility of corrupted files, at least you have another copy that most likely isn't corrupted.
+But if something goes wrong with the backup process, such as the possibility of corrupted files, at least you have another copy that most likely isn't corrupted.

 In my case, I've just made 2.5 backups for my iPhone since I used iTunes, 3uTools, and a copy of my iTunes backup onto an external USB drive, hence, the "2.5 backups".